TonesTeam/tones-ui/README.md

    ```

    After the build process begins, the terminal will display a QR code.
 You can scan this QR code with your Expo Go app (available on both iOS and Android) to load the mobile application on your device.

+Now you can test the app in your Expo Go app or through USB debugging if your device allows that.